 Deposits and Investment at Risk Disclosures

-At December 31, 2018, the Plan held \$1,232 in deposits.
-All deposts are fully insured by the Federal Deposit Insurance Corporation.
+At December 31, 2020, the Plan held \$0 in deposits.

 The Plan is authorized to invest in legal investments permitted under the Pennsylvania Fiduciaries Investment Act.
 The Plan's target asset allocation is as follows: